 1. Glam Italia!

 Are you on a budget for your first trip to Italy?
 Don’t stress because I have the perfect book for you.
-Corina Cooke is an Italian travel guide and blogger who offers insider knowledge and hacks on how to travel to Italy for the minimum price.
+Corina Cooke is an Italian travel guide and blogger who offers insider knowledge and hacks on traveling to Italy for the minimum price.

-Ranging from cheap flight options, where to stay, and what to see, Cooke offers the new adventurer perspective into what to expect when staying in Italy for either the very first time, or even if you’re an experienced traveler to the beautiful country of Italy.
+From cheap flight options, where to stay, and what to see, Cooke offers the new adventurer perspective into what to expect when staying in Italy for the very first time or even if you’re an experienced traveler to the beautiful country of Italy.

 Discover this stress-free, money-saving way of planning an international vacation.
-The years of experience that Cooke offers in this book rank on our list as one of the best Italy travel guides.
+Cooke’s years of experience in this book rank on our list as one of the best Italy travel guides.